edlund/linux-microfs/README.md

 This section will be updated once support for different compression algorithms is implemented.

-## A small list of mixed TODOs, FIXMEs, WTFs and the sort.
+## A small list of mixed TODOs, FIXMEs, WTFs and the sort

  * Implement support for different compression algorithms.
  * Is the pseudorandomness reproducible enough?